Cowra breakout: Aftermath

 Privates Hardy and Jones were posthumously awarded the George Cross as a result of their actions.

 A fifth Australian, Thomas Roy Hancock of C Company 26 Battalion V.D.C. was accidentally shot by another volunteer while dismounting from a vehicle, in the process of deploying to protect railways and bridges from the escapees.
 Hancock later died of sepsis.

 Australia continued to operate No. 12 Camp until the last Japanese and Italian prisoners were repatriated in 1947.

 Cowra maintains a significant Japanese war cemetery, the only such cemetery in Australia.
-In addition, the Cowra Japanese Garden and Cultural Centre, a commemorative Japanese garden, was later built on Bellevue Hill to memorialize these events.
+In addition, the nearby Cowra Japanese Garden and Cultural Centre, a commemorative Japanese garden, was later built on Bellevue Hill to memorialise these events.
 The garden was designed by Ken Nakajima in the style of the Edo period.

-As of 2022, there is only one survivor of the infamous but failed escape attempt, Teruo Murakami.
+The last survivor of the breakout attempt, Teruo Murakami, died in Japan on 14 September 2023.